Miguel00v/Ecommerce-Primessups/README.md

 I purchased the domain primesupps.pt and conducted a simulated purchase of hosting services on the amen.pt platform.
 Details of the simulation can be found in the content folder.

 Gmail Account
-A Gmail account was created to manage brand communications with the following details:
+A Gmail account was created to manage brand communications.

-Email: primesupps.pt@gmail.com
-Password: TrabalhoFinal123

 Design / Ideation
 Wireframes